Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ```

 -  A while loop was constructed to run for a long but finite time (say 100 times).
 This is because with many input sequence the bug will be easily captured.
 - In this loop a 1-bit random number is being generated for every cycle.
-This 1-bit number is asigned to  input of the DUT and "golden model"
+This 1-bit number is asigned to the inputs of the DUT and "golden model"

 ```
 seq_inp = random.randint(0,1)      #generate a 1-bit random number